colakaist/academic-kickstart2/content/project/biophysics/cpp/index.md

 #projectimagecaptionshort: ""

 ---

-Cell-Penetrating Peptides(CPPs) can deliver pharmacologically active molecules (e.g., proteins, plasmid-DNA, liposomes, and nanoparticles) into cells, and thus they have great potential as future therapeutics.
-However, the uptake mechanisms are still debated.
-We have been working on several CPPs to identify their transport mechanisms and interactions with various types of lipid molecules.
+Cell-Penetrating Peptides (CPPs) exhibit the ability to transport pharmacologically active compounds such as proteins, plasmid DNA, liposomes, and nanoparticles into cells, presenting a promising avenue for forthcoming therapeutic applications.
+Nevertheless, the precise pathways through which uptake occurs remain a topic of ongoing discussion.
+Our research endeavors center around multiple CPPs, with the goal of uncovering their distinct transport mechanisms and elucidating their interactions with diverse lipid molecules.